-How to Get Authority for Trucking
+How To Get Trucking Authority

-What is the Trucking Authority?
+What Is Trucking Authority?

-It grants operating authority by issuing United States Department of Transportation (USDOT) and Motor Carrier (MC) numbers.
-These are unique numbers designed to help FMCSA conduct inspections, identify your trucking company, and monitor your safety scores.
+The government agency that regulates the trucking industry is Federal Motor Carrier Safety Administration (FMCSA).
+The FMCSA grants operating authority by issuing United States Department of Transportation (USDOT) and Motor Carrier (MC) numbers.
+These are unique numbers designed to help FMCSA conduct inspections, identify your trucking company, monitor your safety scores, and allow you to transport goods to certain destinations.

 Types of Authority

-There are two types of trucking authority.
+There are two particularly common types of trucking authority.
 You can either apply for a standard or contract license.
 They are quite different and will depend on who you want to provide the transportation to and the type of cargo.

 Benefits Of Having Trucking Authority

-Choose Your Loads And Routes
+Choose Your Loads and Routes

 As a trucker with authority, you can choose whichever loads and routes appeal to you, whether you prefer short loops between a couple of cities or long cross-country hauls.